 There is a great need to build new affordable housing.
 At the same time we must preserve our existing affordable housing stock.
 Unless decision-makers understand that we need to do both, preserve and produce, we will be doomed to a failed housing policy and our crisis will get worse.

 The Ellis Act is one of the greatest impediments to addressing our affordable housing needs.
 The Ellis Act Must Go!

-The City of Los Angeles saw 997 more Ellis Act Eviction application filed by landlords and developers for the first half of 2018, January through June.
+The City of Los Angeles has seen tens of thousands of Ellis Act Eviction application filed by landlords and developers since 2001.

-Anti-Eviction Mapping Project, is releasing an update of our
+Anti-Eviction Mapping Project, has been releasing quarterly updates of our

-web-based interaction map, showing where 24,021 rent stabilized affordable units have been destroyed in the City of LA from 2001 through June 30, 2018 due to the Ellis Act.
+web-based interaction map, showing where rent stabilized affordable units have been destroyed in the City of LA from 2001 due to the Ellis Act.